matey-0/Reynard/adguardhome/README.md

 | **HaGeZi Referral Allowlist** | Fixes false positives |
 | **Mateo's Misc Tracker Block** | My custom additions |

+**Note:** These lists are quite strict, be prepared to whitelist and troubleshoot if you use my lists.
 **Layered defense:** Multiple lists with different sources catch more than any single list.

 ## Installation